NgYuJeffrey/Comp2113project-gp92/README.md

 This is a text-based Snake game designed for Linux and Windows.
 The game features real-time movement, high-score tracking, and three difficulty modes that alter the game's rules.

 ## Features & Coding Requirements
+The final separated files used for the game are in the separated files branch.
 Below is an explanation of how our project satisfies the five core coding requirements:

 1. **Generation of Random Events:** - The `pelletdrop()` function utilizes `srand(time(0))` to generate random coordinates for food spawning, ensuring that pellets never overlap with the snake's body or walls.